Skip to main content

 • Referral to clinical genetics is not routinely indicated for an isolated raised NT.
 The fetal medicine review will determine whether genomic testing is appropriate, and referral to clinical genetics can be considered in certain circumstances.

-• The relevant team will refer to the NHS England National Genomic Test Directory eligibility criteria to determine which tests are available to your patient.
-The directory itself provides a list of all available tests.
+• The relevant team will refer to the NHS England National Genomic Test Directory eligibility criteria to determine which tests are relevant.

-• For a patient with an enlarged NT, there are several relevant test panels (some will depend on other ultrasound features).
-They include:
+• For a pregnancy with an enlarged NT, there are several relevant test panels (some will depend on other ultrasound features).
+They include the below.

 • For DNA-based tests (all the above listed tests), an EDTA sample is required.
 For many of the tests (particularly whole genome and exome sequencing), parental samples are also needed or are helpful.
 Please refer to your local Genomic Laboratory Hub for details of test request forms and where to send samples.